Worst-vd-plas/Patchlunky/README.txt

 Autosave character list:
   Enables saving the current character list when patching or closing Patchlunky.

+Ask permission to run scripts:
+  When this setting is enabled, Patchlunky will ask for permission to run patch scripts while patching.
+If this setting is disabled, patch scripts will ALWAYS run during patching.

 4. Making mods for Patchlunky
 =============================